Cheap flights to Los Angeles from $76 One Way, $151 Round Trip

 Under the watchful eye of the famous Hollywood sign lies Sunset Strip and world-famous landmarks and bars, Rodeo Drive and its rich clientele, studio backlot tours at Paramount Studios and Universal plus Santa Monica Pier with its bevy of sun-kissed bodies and palm tree-lined boulevards.

 Our advice to first-timers?
-Organize your itinerary, take advantage of free museums and escape to the mountains, even if just for a drive.
+Organize your itinerary, take advantage of free museums and escape to the mountains at least once, even if just for a drive.

 Find a cheap flight to LA

 Tips for first time visitors to LA

 If you’ve only got funds for one touristy trip, treat yourself to a behind-the-scenes look at where movies are made.
 Top-rated studio tours in LA include:

 - Universal Studios.
 See sets from Steven Spielberg and Alfred Hitchcock, plus come face-to-face with Jaws.